channdara/flutter_translator/README.md

 # How To Use

-## Create the json file for the language translation
+## Prepare language sources (Json file or Map data)
+There are 2 ways of initializing the language source where the text display in app will load from, one is from **Json file** and another one is from **Map data**.
+You will need to prepare one of these two methods.

+### 1. From Json file
-We're not support the dynamic path and file name yet so the json files have to be at the **assets/locales/** and the file name has to be **localization_{languageCode}.json**
-example: **localization_en.json** So the directory tree will look like this:
+We're not support the dynamic path and file name yet so the json files have to be at the **assets/locales/** and the file name has to be **localization_{languageCode}.json** for example: **localization_en.json**.
+So the directory tree will look similar to this:
 ```
 project_root_directory
 |__ ...